typestack/class-validator/README.md

 ```

 When skipping missing properties, sometimes you want not to skip all missing properties, some of them maybe required
 for you, even if skipMissingProperties is set to true.
-For such cases you should use `@IsDefined()` special decorator.
+For such cases you should use `@IsDefined()` decorator.
 `@IsDefined()` is the only decorator that ignores `skipMissingProperties` option.

 ## Validation groups